Jonestown Residents During 1978

 Sherwin Harris, father of Liane Harris, who died on 18 November 1978, describes himself as “co-founder of the Concerned Relatives Group [who] had a unique perspective as a non(ever)member parent dealing with the Temple and as an eyewitness to the events as they transpired in Guyana and the people and other groups involved.”
 He has subsequently consulted with other parents whose children “were similarly involved with cults.”
 His phone number is 510-581-9987; email email@example.com.
-A collection of articles by the Harris family appears here.
+He is the author of Still a Father, 30 Years Later on this website.

 Lela Howard, niece of Jonestown victim Mary Pearl Willis, speaks about the shame and other emotions her family and others have endured as loved ones of Peoples Temple members, giving a different perspective as to how the massacre and media coverage affected survivors, creating a silent shame.
 She is dedicated to correcting this stigma.
 She may be reached at firstname.lastname@example.org.
 Her writings on this website appear here.